-- > Future Financing Requirements: the Company will need additional financing to continue in business, including to repay the principal amount of \$3.9M in secured debentures due November 30, 2022, and there can be no assurance that such financing will be available or, if available, will be on reasonable terms. - > Substantial Capital Requirements; Liquidity: the Company may have to make substantial capital expenditures for the acquisition, exploration, development and production of mineral resources in the future. - > Exploration Risks: exploration for minerals is a speculative venture necessarily involving substantial risk. - Mining Risks: mineral resource exploration and development is a speculative business and involves a high degree of risk. - Uninsurable Risks: mining operations generally involve a high degree of risk, which it cannot insure or against which it may elect not to insure due to prohibitive costs or otherwise in accordance with standard industry practice. - > Calculation Risks: there is a degree of uncertainty attributable to the calculation of mineral reserves, mineral resources and corresponding grades being dedicated to future production. - > No Assurance to Title or Boundaries: title to the Company's properties may be subject to prior unregistered agreements or transfers or native land claims and title may be affected by undetected defects. - Competition: the mineral exploration and mining business is competitive in all of its phases. - Permits and Licenses: the planned operations of the Company, including mineral exploration and development activities and commencement of production on its properties, require permits from various levels of government. - Governmental Regulation and Policy Risks: failure to comply with applicable laws, regulations and permit requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions. - > Environmental Risks: mineral exploration and development, like many other extractive natural resource industries, is subject to potential risks and liabilities associated with the pollution of the environment and the disposal of waste products. - Price Volatility of Publicly Traded Securities: in recent years and especially in the recent months, the securities markets in Canada and the United States have experienced a high level of price and volume volatility, and the market price of securities of many companies, particularly those considered to be development stage companies, have experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
+- Future Financing Requirements: the Company will need additional financing to continue in business, including to repay the principal amount of \$3.9M in secured debentures due May 31, 2023, and there can be no assurance that such financing will be available or, if available, will be on reasonable terms. - Substantial Capital Requirements: the Company may have to make substantial capital expenditures for the acquisition, exploration, development and production of mineral resources in the future. - > Exploration Risks: exploration for minerals is a speculative venture necessarily involving substantial risk. - > Mining Risks: mineral resource exploration and development is a speculative business and involves a high degree of risk. - Uninsurable Risks: mining operations generally involve a high degree of risk, which it cannot insure or against which it may elect not to insure due to prohibitive costs or otherwise in accordance with standard industry practice. - Calculation Risks: there is a degree of uncertainty attributable to the calculation of mineral reserves, mineral resources and corresponding grades being dedicated to future production. - No Assurance to Title or Boundaries: title to the Company's properties may be subject to prior unregistered agreements or transfers or native land claims and title may be affected by undetected defects. - > Competition: the mineral exploration and mining business is competitive in all of its phases. - Permits and Licenses: the planned operations of the Company, including mineral exploration and development activities and commencement of production on its properties, require permits from various levels of government. - Governmental Regulation and Policy Risks: failure to comply with applicable laws, regulations and permit requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.